 Building a Community of Women in STEM at UMBC:

-WISE in an informal network of women in sciences, technology, engineering and mathematics (STEM) at UMBC that meets monthly to provide a community of exchange and support.
+WISE in an informal network of women in sciences, technology, engineering and mathematics (STEM) at UMBC that supports and encourages women STEM faculty through mentoring, professional development opportunities, policy development, advocacy, and educational programs.
 WISE was established as a vibrant grass roots organization at UMBC during the Fall of 2000 and was instrumental in obtaining the NSF ADVANCE Institutional Transformation Grant in 2003.
-WISE is an independent organization that works collaboratively with the ADVANCE Program, the Faculty Development Center, and most recently, the Center for Women & Technology in establishing a powerful community of support and mentoring in STEM at UMBC.
+WISE is an independent organization that works collaboratively campus-wide to establish an inclusive community of support and mentoring in STEM at UMBC.

 - To build a network of information, support and encouragement for women faculty and students in STEM disciplines.

-- To work with the Faculty Development Center, ADVANCE Program and Center for Women and Information Technology (CWIT) to provide mentoring and development opportunities to advance the careers of junior and senior faculty women in STEM.
+- To provide mentoring and development opportunities to advance the careers of junior and senior faculty women in STEM.

 - To promote and support the involvement of women in research activities in STEM at UMBC and beyond.